rexrainbow/phaser3-rex-notes/docs/docs/virtualjoystick.md

     - `'4dir'`, or `2` : Simulate up, down, left or right cursor keys.
     - `'8dir'`, or `3` : Simulate up, up-left, up-right, down, down-left, down-right, left, or right cursor keys.
 - forceMin : Cursor keys will be pressed when *force* is larger then this value.
-    - force: Distance between origin point of base game object to touch pointer
+    - force: Distance between position of base game object to touch pointer
 - enable : set `false` to disable cursor keys simulation

 ### State of cursor keys